Our Latest FAFSA Questions

 Q: What if my parents don't have an SSN?
-Should I list their Tax ID on the FAFSA?
+Can I still complete the FAFSA?

 Q: How do I fill out the FAFSA when my parents are divorced?

-A: If your parents are separated or divorced, you'll need to select the parent you've lived with the most over the past 12 months.
-That person is considered your custodial parent (if you lived with both parents the same amount of time, select the parent that contributed the most financial support).
+A: If your parents are separated or divorced, you'll need to select the parent that provides you the most financial support.
 You'll only report that parent (and that parent's current spouse, if there is one) on the FAFSA.
 You won't list any information about the other parent on the FAFSA.
-It's important to note, however, that if you're required to submit the CSS Profile for any school, you'll follow the same pattern of the FAFSA, but your non-custodial parent may be asked to complete a separate Profile application.
+It's important to note, however, that if you're required to submit the CSS Profile for any school, your other parent may be asked to complete a separate Profile application.